gilch/hissp/README.md

 Hissp's basic reader should work with Emacs.

 #### Standalone output
-Batteries not included because Python already has them.
 One can, of course, write Hissp code that depends on any Python library.
 But the compiler does not depend on embedding calls out to any special Hissp helper functions to work.